HHJPZhao/Hidden-Dragon-Chess-/README.md

 * **Elephant (象):** Moves and captures any number of squares diagonally, like a standard Chess Bishop.
 * **Horse (馬):** Jumps in an 'L' shape and cannot be blocked, like a standard Chess Knight.
 * **Cannon (炮):** Can use **any** piece (flipped or hidden) as a "platform" to jump over for a capture.
+* **Soldier (兵/卒):** Moves and captures one square in any of the four orthogonal directions (forward, backward, left, or right).
+It is a versatile and important piece in the crowded opening.

+---

 ## How To Play